krissh6563-droid/krissh6563-droid/README.md

 - 👋 Hi, I’m Krishna
 - 👀 I’m interested in programming and learning new technology
-- 🌱 I’m currently pursuing B.Tech from AKTU, Lucknow
+- 🌱 Completed B.Tech from AKTU, Lucknow
 - 💞️ I’m looking to collaborate on python projects on GitHub and searching new opportunity in the industries
 - 📫 How to reach me krishnamitws2000@gmail.com